 Cameron continued on:

 “I wasn’t aware of the financial limitations until month 3 of shooting.
-At this time we had already spent about 80% of our budged on the opening scenes which depict the RMS Titanic reconstructing itself on the ocean floor and ominously nearing surface – but hitting an iceberg and sinking all the way to the bottom.
+At this time we had already spent about 80% of our budget on the opening scenes which depict the RMS Titanic reconstructing itself on the ocean floor and ominously nearing surface – but hitting an iceberg and sinking all the way to the bottom.
 The ship then repairs itself and surfaces again in the icy Atlantic about 100 yards to the East – narrowly missing another iceberg.”

 The opening scene is rumored to consume over an hour of this 7-hour and 17-minute film.

-“It has – hand down – the most breathtaking CGI that I have ever seen in that first hour,” added Cameron.
+“It has – hands down – the most breathtaking CGI that I have ever seen in that first hour,” added Cameron.
 “The rest of the movie is essentially a zombified DiCaprio and the resurrected passengers aimlessly attacking any-and-all icebergs and ships in sight.”

 The lucky few who have had the opportunity to view limited, advanced movie screenings have reported a 45-minute sex scene between the undead DiCaprio and Winslet’s character – who is now a 110-year-old great, great grandmother.